KahWee - Web Development, AI Tools & Tech Trends

 Finding your php.ini

 Homebrew's PHP config is at /usr/local/etc/php/5.6/php.ini.
-This is where you adjust settings like upload_max_filesize, memory_limit, or timezone.
+Adjust upload_max_filesize, memory_limit, or timezone there.

 php --ini